-Many disorders can be diagnosed in their early stages by detecting abnormalities in the urine.
-Abnormalities include increased concentrations of constituents that are not usually found in significant quantities in the urine, such as: glucose, protein, bilirubin, red blood cells, white blood cells, crystals, and bacteria.
+Many disorders may be detected in their early stages by identifying substances that are not normally present in the urine and/or by measuring abnormal levels of certain substances.
+Some examples include glucose, protein, bilirubin, red blood cells, white blood cells, crystals, and bacteria.
 They may be present because:

 - There is a urinary tract infection present, as in the case of bacteria and white blood cells.

 A complete urinalysis consists of three distinct testing phases:

 - Visual examination, which evaluates the urine's color and clarity

 - Chemical examination, which tests chemically for about 9 substances that provide valuable information about health and disease and determines the concentration of the urine

 - Microscopic examination, which identifies and counts the type of cells, casts, crystals, and other components such as bacteria and mucus that can be present in urine

 A microscopic examination is typically performed when there is an abnormal finding on the visual or chemical examination, or if a healthcare practitioner specifically orders it.